 Top with a large splash of heavy cream and stir.

-Rowan’s sixteen-year-old sister, Tallulah Rose, or Lulu for short, is a spunky, opinionated artist-in-training.
+Heather’s sixteen-year-old sister, Savannah Rose, or Lulu for short, is a spunky, opinionated artist-in-training.
 She’s battling for the affections of her mother and sister and she’ll do whatever’s possible to meet her needs, even by gaining attention from a mysterious art sponsor.